JialWu/MerantGuide/README.md

 The ```test_module_name``` could be ```input_matching_test```, ```utils_test``` and ```merchantGuide_test```

 # Start the project
-Start the project with the command: \
+Start the project with the following command:
 ```
 python3 -m MerchantGuide.merchantGuide
 ```